-Zeosand is steadily gaining popularity with pool owners including salt water pool owners for the many benefits when combing zeolite with salt water.
+Zeosand is steadily gaining popularity with pool owners including salt water pool owners for the many benefits and great results when combining zeolite and salt water.
 The results of using it with a salt water system are amazing and will create incredibly clear water.
 The zeolite media filters debris down to 5 microns which means you get the level of filtration of a D.E. filter without the cost or maintenance of an expensive filter system.

 Zeolite filter media is an all natural product with no added chemicals so when you dispose of it you can use it as you would fertilizer.
-The lifespan is similar to regular pool filter sand and should last about 5 years with normal use.
+The lifespan is similar to regular sand and should last about 5 years with normal use.
 The upfront cost is a bit higher than you would spend on normal sand but all the added benefits, low maintenance and filter quality make it worth it in the long run.
-A few of the other advantages of zeosand include:
+A few of the advantages of zeosand include:

 It is most popular with indoor pools because of its ability to prevent chloramines where air quality is an issue.
 It also appears to produce crystal clear water compared to regular pool filter sand and for some commercial pool companies it is the new filter media of choice.
 It's estimated that recycled glass will last 10 or more years with regular backwashing and cleaning.
 Let's take a look at the benefits compared to regular sand:

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.